CRPropa/CRPropa3/CONTRIBUTING.md

 ### Documentation + Tests
   * All definitions of classes, etc, should be documented using Doxygen.
-  * All new features should have an usage example in the wiki.
+  * All new features should have an usage example in the included in the documentation.
   * All code and new functionality should be covered by unit tests, coverage should be [checked](https://github.com/CRPropa/CRPropa3/wiki/Code-Coverage)
   * Whenever possible, add details about a function usage to the function